harshulkuhar/harshulkuhar/README.md

 ### I'm a Senior Data Scientist.
-I also make a lot of digital notes on my emt=otional support iPad.
+I also make a lot of digital notes on my emotional-support iPad.

-- 📚 Interests:  Artificial Intelligence, Machine Learning, Computer Vision and Natural Language Processing.
-- 🥅 2022 Goals: Learn about MLOps principles and create pipelines for automatic retraining and drift detection.
-- ⚡ Fun fact: I sketch and my art is heavily inspired by manga, a Japanese comic medium.

 ### You can reach me here: